 A growing gulf

-It’s been just over four months since the Bank of England increased the base rate by 0.25% to 0.50%, but since then the market for instant access accounts has only improved by 0.09%** highlighting that most banks have failed to pass this increase on.
+It’s been four months since the Bank of England increased the base rate by 0.25% to 0.50%, but since then the market for instant access accounts has only improved by 0.09%** highlighting that most banks have failed to pass this increase on.

 As the gulf has grown since November between average high street rates and the rates available on the Flagstone platform, so has the cost of inertia for those who still have the cash element of their portfolio sat in an account generating little or no income.
 Indeed, one of the ‘Big 4’ high street banks continues to offer a ‘Premier Savings’ rate of just 0.10%, meaning that depositors could earn significantly more interest income by moving their cash to the Flagstone platform, and by doing so could also improve their diversification and FSCS protection.